5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The scale tips—not as condemnation, but because truth has weight.

-He feels something he did not expect: dignity.
+They feel something they did not expect: dignity.

 Not the dignity of being right—the dignity of being accountable.

-The blade in the wall does not threaten.
-It only reminds him: clarity cuts.
+The blade on the wall does not threaten.
+It only reminds: clarity cuts.

 The voice says, “Welcome to moral adulthood.”